hanahcom/hanahcom/README.md

 - 👀 I’m interested in gaming
 - 🌱 I’m currently learning python, html & css
 - 💞️ I’m looking to collaborate on gaming projects
-- 📫 How to reach me: hanah.com on discord
+- 📫 How to reach me: hanahho on discord

 <!---
 hanahcom/hanahcom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.